 Written by Sandrine

-Japanese Soy Milk - Varieties And Flavors For Every Taste!
+Japanese Soy Milk: Varieties And Flavors All Tastebuds Can Enjoy!

-Soy milk comes in incredibly many varieties in Japan.
-In fact, Japan's representative flavors such as sakura, matcha, and plum can be experienced through the different varieties of soy milk.
-How about trying some for yourself?
+Soy milk comes in many varieties in Japan.
+In fact, representative flavors such as sakura, matcha, and plum can be experienced through rich, creamy soy milk.
+How about trying a sip of some for yourself?

 Did you know that the most popular plant-based milk in Japan - soy milk - is available in over 50 flavors?
-Soy milk (tonyu in Japanese), is a drink produced by grinding dried soybeans in water.
-It is the plant milk with the highest nutritional content, containing a healthy amount of protein and carbs, and no cholesterol.
+Soy milk ("tonyu" in Japanese), is a drink produced by grinding dried soybeans in water.
+It is a plant milk with very high nutritional content, containing a healthy amount of protein and carbohydrates, and no cholesterol.

-For people who exclude dairy products from their diet, or just wish to have an alternative to cow's milk, soy milk is a great option that is also often available in Japanese cafes.
+For people who exclude dairy products from their diet, or just wish to have an alternative to cow's milk, soy milk is a great option that is also available throughout Japan at cafes, convenience stores, and supermarkets.
 Soybeans and soy milk have been a staple in East Asian and, particularly, Japanese diets for hundreds of years.
-It is therefore no surprise that soy milk is easily available everywhere and also in many different flavors.
+It is, therefore, no surprise that soy milk is easily available everywhere and also in many different flavors.

-Popular varieties such as plain soy milk, banana, coffee or chocolate flavor even come in 1-liter containers.
+Popular varieties such as plain soy milk, banana, coffee, or chocolate flavor even come in 1-liter containers.
 Some of the other flavors on the market are, for example, black tea, matcha, yuzu, ume (Japanese plum), sweet potato, mango, strawberry, and others.
-There are even varieties with specific dessert flavors such as ice cream, pudding, and cake flavored soy milk drinks!
+There are even varieties with specific dessert flavors such as vanilla ice cream, pudding, and cake-flavored soy milk drinks!

 Enjoy Familiar Japanese Flavors

 Japanese soy milk producers have surely tried to bring out familiar Japanese flavors in their soy milk drinks to enable people to enjoy these popular flavors through soy milk.
-At the supermarket, you will be able to find soy milk with flavors such as matcha, oshiruko, ume (plum), black bean and even sweet sake.
+At the supermarket, you will be able to find soy milk with flavors such as matcha, oshiruko, ume (plum), black bean, and even amazake (sweet sake).

 Easy To Find!